pkolaczk/pkolaczk.github.io/_posts/2023-05-21-memory-consumption-of-async.md

     makeBarChartDeferred("tasks-1", "memory [MB]", "",
-        ["Rust threads", "Rust tokio", "Rust async-std", "Go", "Java threads", "Java virtual threads", "C#", "Node.JS", "Python", "Elixir"], {"memory": [2.5, 3.0, 3.0, 1.8, 38.2, 40.0, 131.1, 36.2, 27.6, 57.4]});
+        ["Rust threads", "Rust tokio", "Rust async-std", "Go", "Java threads", "Java virtual threads", "C#", "Node.JS", "Python", "Elixir"], {"memory": [2.5, 3.0, 3.0, 1.8, 38.2, 40.1, 131.1, 36.2, 17.3, 57.4]});
     </script>
     <span class="caption"> Fig.1: Peak memory needed to launch one task</span>
 </div>

 We can see there are certainly two groups of programs.
 Go and Rust programs, compiled statically to native binaries, need very little memory.
-The other programs running on managed platforms or through interpreters consume way more memory.
+The other programs running on managed platforms or through interpreters consume more memory, although Python fares really well in this case.
-There is over an order of magnitude difference in memory consumption between those two groups.
+There is about an order of magnitude difference in memory consumption between those two groups.

 It is a surprise to me that .NET somehow has the worst footprint, but I guess this can be tuned with some settings maybe.
 Let me know in the comments if there are